PyTorch implementation

 Expected Value and Variance

-The expected value (mean) of a distribution tells you the average outcome: $E[X] = \Sigma x_i \cdot P(x_i)$.
+The expected value (mean) of a distribution tells you the average outcome: $E[X] = \sum x_i \cdot P(x_i)$.
 The variance measures spread: $Var(X) = E[(X - E[X])^2]$.
-Layer normalization in transformers works by subtracting the mean and dividing by the standard deviation (the square root of variance), ensuring that activations stay in a well-behaved range throughout the network.
+Section 4.1 in transformers works by subtracting the mean and dividing by the standard deviation (the square root of variance), ensuring that activations stay in a well-behaved range throughout the network.

 When generating text, the temperature parameter reshapes the probability distribution.
 Given logits $z$, we compute $\operatorname{softmax}(z / T)$.
 A temperature of 1.0 is the default distribution.
 Temperatures below 1.0 make the distribution sharper (more confident), while temperatures above 1.0 flatten it (more random).
 At $T \rightarrow 0$, the model always picks the highest-probability token (greedy decoding).
 At $T \rightarrow \infty$, all tokens become equally likely.